Javed Malik condoles with Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PM-N President Shahbaz Sharif and other members of Sharif family were also present on the occasion.
 Paying rich tributes to Kulsoom Nawaz, Javed Malik said that she was a very kind lady with warm personality and motherly affection.

-She was a pillar of support for her husband Nawaz Sharif and stood by him and the party through thick and thin.
-In his message Ambassador Javed Malik said that May Allah grant her a place in heaven and give patience to her family especially her husband Nawaz Sharif, the strength to bear this immense loss.
+She was a pillar of support for her husband Nawaz Sharif and stood by him and the party through thick and thin, he added.

+In his message Ambassador Javed Malik said that May Allah grant her a place in heaven and give patience to her family especially her husband Mian Muhammad Nawaz Sharif, the strength to bear this immense loss.
-PM-N President Shahbaz Sharif and other members of Sharif family were also present on the occasion.

 Paying rich tributes to Kulsoom Nawaz, Javed Malik said that she was a very kind lady with warm personality and motherly affection.

-She was a pillar of support for her husband Nawaz Sharif and stood by him and the party through thick and thin.
-In his message Ambassador Javed Malik said that May Allah grant her a place in heaven and give patience to her family especially her husband Nawaz Sharif, the strength to bear this immense loss.
+She was a pillar of support for her husband Nawaz Sharif and stood by him and the party through thick and thin, he added.

+In his message Ambassador Javed Malik said that May Allah grant her a place in heaven and give patience to her family especially her husband Mian Muhammad Nawaz Sharif, the strength to bear this immense loss.

 Comments